testvidya11/sense-ipython-module/README.md

 ```

 If you prefer, you can also install packages by running a shell command from
-IPython using the `!` prefix:
+IPython using the ! prefix:

 ```
 !pip install pyzmq --user
 ```

-You can use the following options to customize the installation:
+Options:

 * **flags**: A list of strings to pass to pip as flags.
 For example,
   `["U", "use-mirrors"]` would translate to the command-line flags